midtown-ai/www/docs/glossary/r.md

  See also [R], [Residual Network Model], [Skip Connection]

-## Residual Network Model
+## Residual Network (ResNET) Model
-## ResNET Model

  ResNET, short for Residual Networks is a classic neural network used as a backbone for many computer vision tasks = `a CNN image model` This model was the winner of ImageNET challenge in 2015.
 The fundamental breakthrough with ResNET was it allowed us to train extremely deep neural networks with 150+layers successfully.
 Prior to ResNET training very deep neural networks was difficult due to the [problem of vanishing gradients][Vanishing Gradient Problem].

  {% pdf "img/r/residual_network_paper.pdf" %}

  More at:

   * [https://www.geeksforgeeks.org/residual-networks-resnet-deep-learning/](https://www.geeksforgeeks.org/residual-networks-resnet-deep-learning/)

  See also [R], [Convoluted Neural Network], [Computer Vision], [Rectified Linear Unit Activation Function], [Residual Block], [Vanishing Gradient Problem]

-## Resilient Backpropagation Algorithm
+## Resilient Backpropagation (Rprop) Algorithm
-## Rprop Algorithm

  Rprop, short for resilient [backpropagation], is a type of [optimization algorithm] commonly used in [machine learning] and [neural networks][ANN] to minimize the [cost function] or error function.

- Unlike other optimization algorithms that use a fixed [learning rate], Rprop [adapts][Adative Algorithm] the step size for each parameter based on the sign of the gradient.
+ Unlike other optimization algorithms that use a fixed [learning rate], Rprop adapts the step size for each parameter based on the sign of the gradient.
 This allows the algorithm to take larger steps in flat regions and smaller steps in steep regions of the cost function, thus improving convergence speed.

  The Rprop algorithm maintains a separate update value for each parameter and adjusts the update value based on the sign of the gradient at each iteration.
 If the gradient changes sign, the update value is reset to its initial value, otherwise, it is increased or decreased by a fixed factor.
 The step size for each parameter is then calculated based on the current update value and the sign of the gradient.